Jung-AeLee/lost-structure-preview/README.md

 # LOST — Data-Driven Particle Field Framework

+This repository provides a structural preview of the LOST framework.
+The complete commercial package is available separately.

 A JavaScript particle engine refactored from an original ActionScript architecture.
 Designed to demonstrate frame-owned time and coefficient-based interpretation in real-time systems.